drajaram614/SPLUNK/README.md

 # Learning Splunk

-This repository documents my journey of learning and understanding **Splunk**, a powerful platform for searching, monitoring, and analyzing machine-generated data, with organized notes and examples on key features and concepts.
+This repository documents my journey of learning and understanding **Splunk**, a powerful platform/SIEM for searching, monitoring, and analyzing machine-generated data, with organized notes and examples on key features and concepts.
 ---
 ### Table of Contents